MilesAlmond/Competitions/Showcode - Unicode/Final/README.md

 -----

-## My personal score in the final: 80%
+## My overall score in the final: 80%